Effective Classroom Management Strategies for New Teachers

 Remember, too, that praise has a trickle-down effect.

-Call a parent or write a note offering specific praise for his or her child.
+Call a parent or write a note offering specific praise for their child.

-Likely the parent will communicate that conversation to the student, and the student will walk in the next day eager to do well.
+The parent will likely communicate that conversation to the student, and the student will walk in the next day eager to do well.

 You need your students’ attention in order to teach.

-By developing listening skills in your students, you can accomplish more as a teacher.
+By developing listening skills in your students, you can accomplish more as a teacher, and your students can learn and grow more quickly.

 An easy way to snag their attention is through call and response.